tonytins/cstrs/README.md

 ### Examples

-Working example for all of the above can be found at the [examples](./examples) directory.
+More complex stuff can be found in the [examples](./examples) directory.

 ## Note